MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers-national-clouds.md

 ---
-title: Embedded analytics to embed Power BI content in your application for for government and national clouds
+title: Embedded analytics to embed Power BI content in your application for government and national clouds
 description: Learn how to integrate or embed, a report, dashboard, or tile into an application using the Power BI APIs for embedded analytics for your customers.
-Learn how to integrate Power BI into your application using embedded analytics software, embedded analytics tools, or embedded business intelligence tools for governemnt and national clouds.
+Learn how to integrate Power BI into your application using embedded analytics software, embedded analytics tools, or embedded business intelligence tools for government and national clouds.
 author: markingmyname
 ms.author: maghan
 manager: kfile